-I, of f
+I, of

 (full name - please print) (address)

-being a member of CPA Australia Ltd (Compar
+being a member of CPA Australia Ltd (Com

-The Chair of the Meeting (mark box) or if you please write the name of the person or body co
+The Chair of the Meeting (mark box) or please write the name of the person or body

 of

 (full name - please print) (address)

-or failing the person or body corporate named, Meeting, as my proxy to act on my behalf (inclu no directions have been given and to the exten(insert whether Annual or Extraordinary) uding to vote in account as permitted by the second control of the cordance with the following law, as the proxy some law, as the proxy owing directions or if sees fit) at the he Company to be ress of meeting) and d no later than 48 d lodge your proxy
+or failing the person or body corporate nam

+Meeting, as my proxy to act on my behalf (including to vote in accordance with the following directions or if

+no directions have been given and to the ex ktent as permitted by t ne law, as the proxy s sees fit) at the

+(insert whether Annual or Extraordinary)

+held on the .
+20 at (insert add ress of meeting) and

+at any adjournment thereof.

+Voting Directions

+Proxies will only be valid and accepted by the he Company if they ar e signed and receive d no later than 48

+hours before the Meeting.
+Please see this form for instructions on how to complete and lodge your proxy

+before marking any boxes with a ☑.

-he or she thinks fit, or abstain.
+Please tick $(\ensuremath{\boxtimes})$ one box only for each resolute or she thinks fit, or abstain. ution.
+Unless otherwise e instructed below, th ne proxy may vote as

+[Ordinary/Special] Resolution

-[Ordinary/Special] Resolution For Against Abstain
+For Against Abstain

 (Details of resolution)

+DATED this day of 20

+Signed:

+Member Number:

-DATED this Signed: Member Number: Member Name and Address:
+Member Name and Address: